Tridiagonal matrix algorithm: Variants

 In both cases the auxiliary systems to be solved are genuinely tri-diagonal, so the overall computational complexity of solving system $Ax = d$ remains linear with the respect to the dimension of the system n, that is $O(n)$ arithmetic operations.

 In other situations, the system of equations may be block tridiagonal (see block matrix), with smaller submatrices arranged as the individual elements in the above matrix system (e.g., the 2D Poisson problem).
 Simplified forms of Gaussian elimination have been developed for these situations.

-The textbook Numerical Mathematics by Quarteroni, Sacco and Saleri, lists a modified version of the algorithm which avoids some of the divisions (using instead multiplications), which is beneficial on some computer architectures.
+The textbook Numerical Mathematics by Alfio Quarteroni, Sacco and Saleri, lists a modified version of the algorithm which avoids some of the divisions (using instead multiplications), which is beneficial on some computer architectures.